Code-Institute-Submissions/-MikesCodingCreations-pp4/README.md

 -   Responsive on all device sizes.
 -   Interactive elements such as the Nav bar and menu page.
 -   Ability to POST a reservation request to the backend.
+-   Ability to login to view reservations.
+-   Able to login to interact with blog posts.

 ## Technologies Used
 -   [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)